11 Effective ways to Scale up Your WordPress Website for High Traffic

-This Two Factor Authentication plugin allows the users to log into their WordPress website through a one-time code.
+This plugin allows users to log into their WordPress website through a one-time code.
 This is also used by Google Authenticator.

-This plugin will help you protect your WordPress websites by country-blocking or firewalls.
-Wordfence also limits login attempts to avoid brute force attacks on your website.
+This plugin will help you protect your WordPress websites by country blocking or firewalls.
+It also limits login attempts to avoid brute-force attacks on your website.
 Moreover, regular checks are rendered to safeguard the website from sudden cyber attacks.

-This Shield WordPress Security plugin prevents malicious bots, signals multiple failed login attempts, and limits fake search engine crawlers to protect your WordPress website.
+This plugin prevents malicious bots, signals multiple failed login attempts, and limits fake search engine crawlers to protect your WordPress website.

-This 2FAS Prime – Two Factor Authentication plugin restricts any unauthorized access to your WordPress website.
+This plugin restricts any unauthorized access to your WordPress website.
 It provides authentication in the form of one-time passwords.

-This Duo Two-Factor Authentication plugin provides a plethora of logging-in options.
+This plugin provides a plethora of logging-in options.
 For example, you can securely access your WordPress website via the Duo mobile application (one-tap authentication or one-time codes).
 It also provides phone callback and SMS codes for better security.